ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

 \subsection{Cache-based Fast Path}

-We describe the end-to-end workflow of the cache-based fast path of ONCache (see Figure~\ref{fig:packet_journey}).
-The fast path is designed to be transparent to both applications and the underlay network.
-ONCache never drops packets.
-For packets that cannot go through the fast path, ONCache simply passes them to the fallback overlay network.
+We present the cache-based fast path of ONCache (Figure~\ref{fig:packet_journey}).
+The fast path is designed to be fail-safe and transparent to both applications and the underlay network.
+For packets that cannot be forwarded by the fast path, ONCache passes them to the fallback overlay network instead of dropping them.